sai-educ/math-vocab/README.md

 ## What you get for every word

-Each of the 189 words has four parts:
+Each word has four parts:

 - **What it means** — a plain definition, one or two short sentences.
 - **See it in an example** — a short story with a named child and a real